Democrat Party Racism -Part 1

 • 1860: Republican Pres Lincoln elected Republican, AKA the “Anti Slavery Party.

-• 7 southern slave states secede from the Union
+• 7 southern slave states seceded from the Union

-• Democrats start the Civil War including “southern” pro slavery Whigs
+• Democrats started the Civil War, including “southern” pro-slavery Whigs

 Democratic Campaign Material - Circa 1860